Skip to content

 5. Observability and the debugging gap

 CrewAI provides verbose output and, in newer versions, telemetry hooks.
-Debugging a failing crew in production still requires reading LLM transcripts to understand why an agent did what it did.
-There is no structured state timeline you can query: "what was the researcher's output at step 3, and why did the manager route step 4 to the analyst instead of the writer?"
+In my deployments, debugging a failing crew in production still required reading LLM transcripts to understand why an agent did what it did.

-The most time-consuming debugging session from our CrewAI deployment: an agent was silently modifying its own tool arguments before execution — changing search queries to match what it "expected" to find rather than what it was asked to find.
-Catching this required adding custom logging inside every tool wrapper.
-Code changes to get observability that LangGraph provides by default.
+The most time-consuming debugging session from my CrewAI deployment involved an agent silently modifying its own tool arguments before execution.
+It changed search queries to match what it "expected" to find rather than what it had been asked to find.

 6. When to use CrewAI anyway